Joint Admission Medical Program

 JAMP Acceptance Criteria

-- Attending a participating college or university immediately following graduation from high school
+- Enroll at a participating college or university immediately following graduation from high school

 - SAT and ACT – must meet the benchmark for the State of Texas